Tengnoupal

 Tengnoupal (Meitei pronunciation:/teŋ-nə́u-pəl/ (Note: Meitei language (officially known as Manipuri language) is the official language of Manipur.
 Other regional languages of different places in Manipur may either be predominantly spoken or not in their respective places but "Meitei" is always officially used.)) is a hill town at the highest point of a road (NH-2) between Imphal and Moreh at the end of northwestern Myanmar; the ASEAN Highway passes through the village.
-It is the district headquarters of the recently reinstated Tengnoupal District and the administrative headquarters of yet to be formed Tengnoupal Autonomous District Council.
-The climate is cold all throughout the year and remains foggy during the rainy season.
-The village was founded by Pu Houlim Loikhom Mate and it is the largest village of the Kuki people in the district.
-The village due to its strategic location has seen many battles in the course of history including World War II.
+It is the district headquarters of the recently reinstated Tengnoupal District.The climate is cold during winter and humid during summer and remains foggy during the rainy season.